zoushipeng/goahead/doc/paks/exp-css/README.md

 * dotmin &mdash; Use '.min.css' as the output file extension after minification.
 Otherwise will be '.css'.
 Default to true.
 * enable &mdash; Enable the service.
 Defaults to true.
+* extract &mdash; Extract inline syltes into external stylesheet.
+Defaults to to false.
+Set to true to enable or set to a filename to contain all extracted styles.
 * force &mdash; Force minification even if a minified source file exists.
 * minify &mdash; Enable minifying of Javascript files.
 Default to false.
 * usemap &mdash; Use minified stylesheet if corresponding source maps is present.
 Defaults to true.